A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: The bivariate model

-In Figure \ref{crossassetcorr} we can see the excellent agreement of the prediction of our model and the empirical decay of the cross-asset correlations, for $t=1,..,400$ days.
+In Figure \ref{crossassetcorr} we plot the prediction of our model versus the empirical decay of the cross-asset correlations, for $t=1,..,400$ days.

-The fact that our estimate is $\lambda_3 = 0$ means that our best fitting with real data is obtained when the shocks for FTSE are given by the shocks of the DJIA plus some additional ones, given by a sparser and independent Poisson process.
-These estimates, due to the small sample size, are too rough to allow more quantitative considerations.
-In any case, if we want to see a reason for the situation above, we can suppose that shocks in the DJIA index always determine a shock in the FTSE index, whereas it is possible to see a shock in the FTSE which does not imply a significant increment in the empirical variance of DJIA.
+The fact that our estimate is $\lambda_3 = 0$ means that our best fit with real data is obtained when the shocks for the FTSE are given by the shocks of the DJIA plus some additional ones, given by a sparser Poisson process.
+These estimates, due to the small sample size, are too rough to allow more quantitative considerations, but one may suppose that shocks in the DJIA index always determine a shock in the FTSE index, whereas there might be a shock in FTSE which does not imply a significant increment in the empirical variance of DJIA.